nathanl/Stack-Training-Resources/README.md

 * [Learning Vim](http://benmccormick.org/learning-vim-in-2014/) - Tutorial Series on learning Vim, from the basics to config.

 * [Learn Vimscript the Hard Way](http://learnvimscriptthehardway.stevelosh.com/) - Ebook on learning how to customize Vim.

+* [Chrome DevTools](http://discover-devtools.codeschool.com/) - Codeschool on learning how to use Chrome DevTools, 'inspect element'.

 #### Design Tools